NBSquare/specifications/source/index-management.rst

      * options passed to the createIndexes command.
      *
      * @return The names of all the indexes that were created.
+     *
+     * @note New drivers implementing index management MAY opt to return an interface containing the response from the
+     *   createIndexes method.
+If the driver chooses to do so, the interface MUST also contain the names of all the
+     *   indexes that were created.
      */
     createIndexes(models: Iterable<IndexModel>, options: Optional<CreateIndexesOptions>): Iterable<String>;